-&lt;sup>34 The simple approach to the treatment of collateral under the STC approach is not available to an AI applying the IRB approach.
+&lt;sup>33 The simple approach to the treatment of collateral under the STC approach is not available to an AI applying the IRB approach.

-&lt;sup>35 This concept is only applied to the calculation of LGD\.
+&lt;sup>34 This concept is only applied to the calculation of LGD\.
 An AI should continue to calculate EAD without taking into account the presence of any collateral, unless otherwise specified.

-- C = Current market value of recognized financial collateral before adjustment required by the comprehensive approach to treatment of recognized collateral - Hc = Haircut applicable to recognized financial collateral pursuant to the standard supervisory haircuts for the comprehensive approach to treatment of recognized collateral subject to adjustment as set out in section 92 of the Rules - Hfx = Haircut applicable in consequence of a currency mismatch (if any) pursuant to the standard supervisory haircuts for the comprehensive approach to treatment of recognized collateral subject to adjustment as set out in section 92 of the Rules
+- He = Haircut applicable to the exposure pursuant to the standard supervisory haircuts subject to adjustment as set out in section 92 of the Rules - C = Current market value of recognized financial collateral before adjustment required by the comprehensive approach to treatment of recognized collateral - Hc = Haircut applicable to recognized financial collateral pursuant to the standard supervisory haircuts subject to adjustment as set out in section 92 of the Rules - Hfx = Haircut applicable in consequence of a currency mismatch (if any) pursuant to the standard supervisory haircuts subject to adjustment as set out in section 92 of the Rules

-In calculating the net credit exposure (E\), haircuts should be applied to the value of the exposure (He) and the value of the collateral (Hc) for any possible future price fluctuations.
-Where there is a currency mismatch between the exposure and the collateral, a further haircut (Hfx) should be applied to the collateral to provide allowance for any possible fluctuation in exchange rates.
-An AI should refer to Annex IIIb-E of the completion instructions of Form MA(BS)3(IIIb) which sets out the standard supervisory haircuts and the circumstances requiring a haircut adjustment (i.e. based on the frequency of remargining or revaluation) under the comprehensive approach.
-Where there is maturity mismatch between the exposure and the collateral, the AI should adjust the value of the collateral in accordance with paragraphs 231 to 233.
+In calculating the net credit exposure (E\), haircuts should be applied to the value of the exposure ( $H_e$ ) and the value of the collateral ( $H_c$ ) for any possible future price fluctuations.
+Where there is a currency mismatch between the exposure and the collateral, a further haircut ( $H{fx}$ ) should be applied to the collateral to provide allowance for any possible fluctuation in exchange rates.
+An AI should refer to Schedule 7 to the Rules which sets out the standard supervisory haircuts and the circumstances requiring a haircut adjustment (i.e. based on the frequency of remargining or revaluation) under the comprehensive approach.
+Where there is maturity mismatch between the exposure and the collateral, the AI should adjust the value of the collateral in accordance with paragraphs 223 to 225.

-- 92. As in the STC approach, a 0% haircut is applied to repo-style transactions that are treated as collateralized loans to the counterparty if the criteria for the preferential treatment under the comprehensive approach as set out in Annex IIIb-D of the completion instructions of Form MA(BS)3(IIIb) are satisfied. - (e) Methodology for recognition of recognized IRB collateral under foundation IRB approach - 93.
+- 92. As in the STC approach, a 0% haircut is applied to repo-style transactions that are treated as collateralized loans to the counterparty if the criteria for the preferential treatment under the comprehensive approach as set out in section 82(2) of the Rules are satisfied. - (e) Methodology for recognition of recognized IRB collateral under foundation IRB approach - 93.
 The methodology for determining the LGD\ of a senior exposure under the foundation IRB approach for cases where an AI has taken recognized IRB collateral is set out as follows: - (i) exposures where the ratio of the current market value of the collateral received (C) to the EAD of the exposure (E) is below a threshold level of C\ (i.e. the required minimum collateralization level for the exposure) will be treated as an unsecured exposure subject to a LGD specified in paragraph 85, 87 or 88, as the case may be; and - (ii) exposures where the ratio of (C) to (E) exceeds another threshold level of C\\ (i.e. the required level of over-collateralization for full LGD recognition) will be assigned a LGD according to the table below: